-If you think you may be after a career on the box, it's never too early to start gaining experience.
-Grab any opportunity you can - whether it's at your student newspaper or your college TV station - as they are all things to write on your CV.
+If you think you may be after a career on the small screen, it’s never too early to start gaining experience.
+Grab any opportunity you can – whether it’s at your student newspaper or your college TV station – as they are all things to write on your CV.
 It will help you to stand out amongst the thousands of other young hopefuls if you can prove your enthusiasm and dedication.

 You may find yourself sending off dozens of letters with little or no response.
-If you are lucky enough to be chosen for a placement it can be a great opportunity to see the industry from a completely new angle and witness first-hand the decisions and dilemmas that are a natural part of the programme-making process.
+If you are lucky enough to be chosen for a placement it can be a great opportunity to see the industry from a completely new angle and witness first hand the decisions and dilemmas that are a natural part of the programme-making process.

 Although you’re unlikely to be offered a job at the end of any placement, it’s worth asking those already working there how they got in, as well as the names of any useful contacts.
 Send these contacts your CV, speak to them and make sure they are aware just how much you want to work in the industry.
 Don’t be shy or worry that you are being a pest!